Early concept image

 Thanks again to Ben for sorting out the aluminium welding, and also for chatting through the track design and offering much encouragement.

-This project was totally inspired by a fantastic jungle track - "Bloodstain" by Left Lucas.
+This project was totally inspired by a track called "Bloodstain" by Left Lucas.
 When laboriously cutting 192 circlip grooves, or deburring thousands of aluminium edges, the track kept the vision of the final thing going.
 You can listen to it here.

 Thanks also to everyone who came to the unveiling in a field over the sunny August bank holiday weekend, and to Charlie Draper who treated us to a wonderful alpaca-linked theremin recital!